General Admission to the College

 Specific programs or courses may have additional fees.
 Students should consult specific program or course documents for details.

-The College charges an auxiliary fee per semester to maintain and repair existing parking facilities and construct new parking facilities.
-Parking maintenance includes parking lot paving, painting, lighting repairs, security, and other associated costs.
-An auxiliary fee will be charged to all students.
+An auxiliary fee will be charged to all students despite their learning platform.
+Every student has access to all campus facilities (fitness center, library, student lounge, testing center, etc.) and therefore have the potential to utilize campus parking lots.
+The College charges an auxiliary fee per semester to maintain and repair existing parking areas, which includes paving, painting, lighting repairs, security, and other associated costs.
 The auxiliary fee is subject to change and can be found at https://lfcc.edu/current-students/tuition-and-payment-information/tuition-rates/.

 Books and Materials